… or let’s start the longest and most complicated project so far

 The second problem was that this mod didn’t work with this mobo … sadly, I’ve figured that out after soldering it on …

-Obviously, I had to desolder it, and that’s when problems started.
-Turns out (no shit Sherlock) that it is kinda hard to desolder standard goldpins from a brand new, gold plated motherboard.
+I had to desolder it, and that’s when problems started.
+Turns out (no shit Sherlock) that it is kinda hard to desolder standard gold pins from a brand new, gold-plated motherboard.

-No worries, the module was brutally removed but was rescued afterwards and will be used in another project 🙂
+No worries, the module was brutally removed but was rescued afterward and will be used in another project 🙂

 It worked!!!
 YAY!

-Now, with a working mobo as a base I could move on to early measurments of a case.
+Now, with a working mobo as a base, I could move on to early measurements of a case.